biplobsd/biplobsd.github.io/projects/action-tokens-collections.md

 ## Solution

 To address these issues, we chose Next.JS as our framework, TailwindCSS for frontend, and Firebase Firestore for backend database.
-Amazon Amplifier was used as the backend for our client's Amazon Amplifier account.
+Amazon Amplify was used as the backend for our client's Amazon Amplify account.

 ## Design